Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Goodness is therefore not imposed; it is *generated*.
 Evil is not a competing force, but the absence of closure, alignment, or grounding.

-This reframes the ontological argument: we do not prove that goodness exists as a predicate, but that **any system rooted in $\Omega$ necessarily generates positive structure**.
+This reframes the ontological argument: we do not prove that goodness exists as a predicate, but that **any system rooted in Ω necessarily generates positive structure**.
 Perfect Being is not a terminal state, but the generative condition of intelligibility itself.

 ---